Ulm-IQO/qudi/docs/data_storage.md

                                                                filename='my_custom_filename.abc')
 ```

-This would result in a file at `<default_data_dir>/2021/05/20210506/my_custom_filename.abc`
+This would result in a file at `<default_data_dir>/2021/05/20210506/my_custom_filename.abc`.
+Please note that you need to provide the file extension as well in this case.

 ### Saving a thumbnail
 In order to save a thumbnail alongside the data file, you can create a `matplotlib` figure and pass
-it to the data storage method `save_thumbnail` if this is available for the specific storage class.
+it to the data storage method `save_thumbnail`.

+`save_thumbnail` expects a full file path *without* file extension (this is automatically completed
+according to the configured `image_format` enum).
+Usually you want your thumbnail file name to be the same as your data file name.
+An easy way to
+achieve that is to remove the file extension from the first return value of `save_data` and pass it
+to `save_thumbnail`.

-To continue our example with text files:
+To continue our example with text files, this could look like:

 ```Python
 import matplotlib.pyplot as plt